and Systems Biology

 My background straddles the fields of computational imaging, image science, image processing and analysis, and machine learning.
 My research work has leveraged the interconnections between these fields to develop optical and computational imaging modalities, mathematical models of image formation, image understanding, and image transforms applied to diverse areas such as predicting cancer progression and risk stratification, characterizing nanoscale nuclear morphology during cell proliferation and chromatin decondensation, situational awareness applications, temporal compressive imaging, optical coherence tomography, color science, computer-aided diagnostics, diffraction tomography, and pathology informatics.

 More recently, my research work has expanded to studying computational biophysics, spatial heterogeneity in tumor microenvironment, and graphical models.
-I will be adding details later in the year.
+I will be adding details soon.